What is a StoryHack?

 - This year we are going to have additional challenges and chances to win points during the 24 hours to mix things up a bit (and help keep everyone awake).

-- At the end of the event, each team will have 5 minutes to present their digital story projects, including all their concepts, and showcasing whatever challenges in which they participated.
+- At the end of the event, each team will have 5 minutes to present their digital story projects, including all their concepts, and showcasing whatever additional challenges in which they participated.

 Digital Story Types